xaionaro-go/echox/website/content/guide/static-files.md

 e.Static("/static", "assets")
 ```

-This will serve any file from the assets directory for path `/static/*`.
+Example above will serve any file from the assets directory for path `/static/*`.
 For example,
 a request to `/static/js/main.js` will fetch and serve `assets/js/main.js` file.

 *Usage 2*